 When someone you love has a problem with alcohol or drugs, it is painful to watch them go down the slippery slope of substance abuse.
-You want to help.
+You want to help by taking them to their GP or a rehab center like Arista Recovery to get them over their addiction.
 You want your loved one back.
 But it’s difficult to help someone who may not be thinking clearly or is having trouble seeing their problem.
 Unfortunately, they may only get help when they are either forced to or when something bad happens like illness, accident, or legal issues.
 But, you still try.
-The fact is, those who are dealing with addiction will either wake up and get help, stop on their own, or they will eventually suffer horrible consequences for their lifestyle.
+The fact is, those who are dealing with addiction will either wake up and get help, stop on their own or will eventually suffer horrible consequences for their lifestyle.

 By the time we realize someone has an addiction, it may have already been going on for some time.
 It’s typical of someone who has a problem with drugs or alcohol to try and hide it.
 Eventually, though, it becomes more and more apparent that something isn’t right.
 School, work, home life, relationships, and personal care can all deteriorate right before your eyes.

 While alcohol abuse is the more common addiction and is widely discussed, drug abuse has more of a “taboo” surrounding it because of the illegal aspects.
 It does seem, though, that the reports of addiction to prescription drugs continues to rise every year, even among those who have legitimate scripts.
 But substance misuse is far more common than most realize.
 Chances are, you know one or more friends or family members right now who have a problem with drugs.

 So if you think someone you are close to maybe taking drugs or abusing alcohol, what are the signs you should look for?
 Here are some common things that can show up as a result of alcohol or drug abuse.